IQTLabs/BioNIC/README.md

 Finally, you can view the results graphically by specifying the csv of results created above, `dataframe_VggModelAllLayers_kaggle_bowl.csv`, at the top of the second cell in `display_results.iypnb`, which you can run by opening a Jupyter notebook by typing `jupter notebook` in the root directory.

 ### Descriptions of included files:
+- `bionic.yaml`: the list of packages you'll need to run this code; you can use conda to install it (see above).
 - `cellnet_config.py`, `augment_config.py`: various config files for different models/experiments we ran.
 You can add your own models to any of these, or create and import your own config files.
 - `dataset_prep.py`: basic utilities to do stratified CV splits and/or global holdouts for a dataset where you want to use cross-validation to build and test a model.
 Also specifies the reporting metric(s), which all attempt to correct for any class imbalances during dataset augmentation and reporting.
 - `augmentations.py`: various dataset transformations that can be used during your dataset preparation; see the file for more details.